-Student academic progress will be evaluated using rules relating to course progression, key courses, professional experience components of programs, and performance in the first two years of study.
+1. Candidate's academic progress will be evaluated using rules relating to course progression, key courses, professional experience components of programs, and performance in the first two years of study.

-- 1. The University expects a student to progress through his/her program at a rate that will enable the student to complete the program in a specified maximum time (twice the standard time specified to complete that program). - A student shall pass each key course in his or her program at no more than two attempts.
-Key courses shall be identified by Faculties as those in which repeated failure by a student indicates that he or she is unlikely to master the knowledge and or skills necessary to successfully complete the. - 3.
-At the completion of their first calendar year of enrolment, a student who has not passed at least one course in his or her program will be notified by the Executive Director, Student Administration that he or she is "at risk" of exclusion from the program.
-An at risk student who fails to pass any course in the second calendar year of enrolment in his or her program shall be excluded from the program.
+- 2. The University expects a candidate to progress through his/her program at a rate that will enable the candidate to complete the program in a specified maximum time (twice the standard time specified to complete that program). - A candidate shall pass each key course in his or her program at no more than two attempts.
+Key courses shall be identified by Faculties as those in which repeated failure by a candidate indicates that he or she is unlikely to master the knowledge and or skills necessary to successfully complete the program. - 4.
+At the completion of their first calendar year of enrolment, a candidate who has not passed at least one course in his or her program will be notified by the Executive Director, Student Administration that he or she is "at risk" of exclusion from the program.
+An "at risk" candidate who fails to pass any course in the second calendar year of enrolment in his or her program shall be excluded from the program.

-The specific satisfactory progress requirements applicable to a course or program shall be conveyed to students in -specific information supplied at the time of their first enrolment in the program.
+The specific satisfactory progress requirements applicable shall be conveyed to candidates in specific information supplied at the time of their first enrolment in the program.